 In the left-side navigation pane, click Data Source.
 On the Data Source List page, click Add Data Source.

-Select the MySQL data source type and configure the data source information.
+Select the MySQL data source type and configure the data source information:

-For Configuration Mode, select Alibaba Cloud Instance Mode.
+Configuration Mode: Select Alibaba Cloud Instance Mode.

-In the Connection Configuration section, click Test Connectivity next to the resource group bound to the workspace.
+In the Connection Configuration section, click Test Network Connectivity next to the resource group bound to the workspace.
 Verify the result is Connected.

-Related documents
+Related topics